Intro-Sci-Comp-UIowa/biol-4386-course-project-jbliss618/README.md

 sake of restoring oyster reefs.
 This can be aided by utilizing old oyster shells as a base or substrate for new oysters to attach to.
 Oyster reefs provide important ecosystem services, such as water filtration and habitat for many organisms.
 Unfortunately, they are in decline globally.
+If we are able to identify the ideal conditions for growing spat, further efforts to raise and relocate oysters for the sake of resoration could be achieved.
 The specific variables related to water conditions that were focused on based on prior research indicating their importance in oyster development include
 * Temperature